Data-driven Algorithms for Dimension Reduction in Causal Inference: Simulation

 \section{Simulation}

-A simulation study is performed to evaluate the covariate selection algorithms and to illustrate the impact of the dimension reduction on the performance of a matching estimator, where matching is performed with replacement \cite{AI2006}.
+A simulation study is performed to evaluate the implementation of the covariate selection algorithms and to investigate the finite sample properties of three non/semi-parametric estimators using the selected subsets.

-\subsection{Simulation Design}
+\subsection{Simulation design}

-Ten covariates, $\mathbf{X} = (X_1, ..., X_{10})$, are generated which are all independent except for $X_7$ and $X_8$ that have a correlation of 0.7.
-Three covariate distribution setups are simulated; all continuous, all discrete and a mixture of continuous and discrete covariates.
+Ten covariates, $ {X} = (X_1, ..., X_{10})$, are generated with three covariate distribution setups; all continuous, all discrete and a mixture of continuous and discrete covariates.
+In the continuous covariate case, the covariates are standard normally distributed, and in the discrete covariate case all covariates are generated from a Bernoulli distribution with success probability 0.5.
+The mixed covariate scenario, include three covariates, $X_2, X_4$ and $X_5$, generated from a standard normal distribution and the remaining seven from a Bernoulli distribution with success probability 0.5.
 The treatment variable, $T$, is generated from $n$ Bernoulli trials with the treatment probability

-In the continuous covariate case, all covariates are generated from a standard normal distribution and the parameters in the treatment model in \eqref{T} are $(a_0, a_1, a_2, a_3, a_4, a_5) = (0,1,1,1,1,1)$.
-The second setup consists of solely discrete covariates, generated from a Bernoulli distribution with success probability 0.5, and $(a_0, a_1, a_2, a_3, a_4, a_5) = (5,2,2,2,2,2)$.
-Finally, we have the mixed covariate case where a mixture of continuous and discrete covariates are simulated, where $X_2, X_4$ and $X_5$, are generated from a standard normal distribution and the rest from a Bernoulli distribution with success probability 0.5.
-Here the parameters in \eqref{T} are $(a_0, a_1, a_2, a_3, a_4, a_5) = (3,2,2,2,2,2)$.
-For all three setups we have E($T$) = 0.5
+where the coefficient $k$ is equal to 1 if the corresponding covariate is continuous and 2 if it is discrete.
+The intercept, $a_0$, in model \eqref{T} is chosen so that E($T$) = 0.5, i.e., $a_0=0$ in the continuous covariate case, $a_0=5$ in the discrete covariate case and $a_0=3$ in the mixed covariate case.

-Two outcome models are generated, one linear and one nonlinear.
+Four types of outcome models are generated, one linear, one binary and two different nonlinear models yielding a constant and non constant treatment effect, respectively.
 The linear potential outcome models are

+where $\varepsilon_0$ and $\varepsilon_1$ are independent and standard normally distributed.
+The binary outcome model is generated from $n$ Bernoulli trials with outcome probabilities